How Much Does Swimming Pool Maintenance Cost?

 Pool water should be tested regularly to make sure it’s clean and healthy.
 The pH scale is a measurement of acidity or alkalinity that runs from 0 to 14.
 A reading between 7.2 and 7.8 is ideal; this range is safe for swimmers and helps sanitizers work at top efficiency.

 The water changes color, indicating its chemical balance.
-Test-strips work differently.
-When you submerge them in the pool for a few seconds, dyes they contain cause them to change color.
+Test strips work differently.
+When you submerge them in the pool for a few seconds, the dyes they contain cause them to change color.

 Next, match up the strip to a color chart to determine the pool’s pH level.
 Use this information to gauge what kind and how much of the chemicals your pool needs.